blockchain-certificates/cert-issuer/docs/make_addresses.md

----
-layout: page
-title: Creating Issuing and Revocation Addresses
+# Creating Issuing and Revocation Addresses
----

 __These steps involve storing secure information on a USB.
 Do not plug in this USB when your computer's wifi is on.__